mzaatar/DBScripts/README.md

 # DBScripts

-Simply a repo to contain all my DB scripts and DB demos
+Simply a repo that contains my DB scripts and DB demos